-7.8.8 Board or Committee Approval
+6.8.8 Board or committee approval

-In some organizations or entities, the negotiators at the front need to submit the final deal after signing to the board or an investment committee or the like.
+In some organisations or entities, the negotiators need to submit the final deal after signing to the board or an investment committee or the like.
 In such cases, it is necessary to include a condition precedent to that effect.
+However, sellers often insist that the buyer obtains that approval before signing.

-7.8.9 Consequence: Right to Terminate the Acquisition Agreement
+6.8.9 Consequence: right to terminate the acquisition agreement

 If a condition precedent is not met or waived within a certain time period (so-called long-stop date), the transaction is not consummated and a party may terminate the acquisition agreement.
-It is important to provide for a termination mechanism in the contract, because otherwise the transaction could be hanging in the balance for ever, unless both parties agree to void the contract.
+It is important to provide for a termination mechanism in the contract, because otherwise the transaction could be hanging in the balance forever, unless both parties agree to void the contract.

-7.9 Miscellaneous Provisions
+6.9 Miscellaneous provisions

 In this section of a sale and purchase agreement, the parties regulate general topics like who assumes the costs and taxes in connection with the transaction.
-In Switzerland, it is standard that each party bears its own costs and taxes imposed.
-In private equity and venture capital transactions, it used to be generally the target company that bears the transaction costs to the extent this is acceptable from a tax point of view; but this practice seems to fade.
+In Switzerland, it is standard that each party bears its own costs and taxes.
+In private equity and venture capital transactions, it used to be generally the target company that bears the transaction costs to the extent this is acceptable from a tax point of view, but this practice seems to be fading.